LunaMultiplayer/LunaConfigNode/README.md

 # Luna Multiplayer Mod (LMP) Config node parser

-Allows you to parse and read a file/content in ConfigNode format without having to use the KSP dll
+*Allows you to parse and read files in ConfigNode format without having to use the KSP dll*

 ### Main features: